rajeshvoleti17/RAG---Travel-Planner/README.md

 3. Make your changes
 4. Submit a pull request

-## 📄 License

-MIT License - feel free to use this project for personal or commercial purposes.

----

 **Happy Travel Planning! 🌍✈️**

 Start the application and begin exploring the world with AI-powered travel assistance!